hyperledger/iroha/docs/source/iroha_2_whitepaper.md

 ## 1. Overview

 Hyperledger Iroha 2 aims to be an even more simple, highly performant distributed ledger platform than Iroha 1.
-Iroha 2 carries on the tradition of putting on emphasis on having a library of pre-defined smart contracts in the core, so that developers do not have to write their own code to perform many tasks related to digital identity and asset management.
+Iroha 2 carries on the tradition of putting emphasis on having a library of pre-defined smart contracts in the core, so that developers do not have to write their own code to perform many tasks related to digital identity and asset management.

 ### 1.1.
 Relationship to Hyperledger Fabric, Hyperledger Sawtooth, Hyperledger Besu, and Others